moorepants/dissertation/motioncapture.rst

 by 5000% when the speed decreases from 30 km/h to 2 km/h. :ref:`Figure
 10.10<figSteerAnglePedal>` also shows the open loop, rigid rider, weave eigenfrequency for each speed obtained from :ref:`Figure 10.4<figEigPlot>`.
-Apparently the open loop eigenfrequency is not a frequency in which the bicycle-rider operates.
+Apparently the open loop eigenfrequency is not a frequency at which the bicycle-rider operates.

 .. _figSteerAnglePedal: